awenfranklinuts/vend88-agent-portal/agent-portal-website/docs/GENERATE_FORM_API.md

 - `expires_at`: Current timestamp + 30 days
 - `status`: "pending"
 - All other fields: NULL (will be filled when customer submits the form)

+### Token Validation Logic
+Before allowing form submission, validate:
+1. **Token exists:** Check if token is in database
+2. **Not expired:** Check if current time < expires_at
+3. **Not used:** Check if status is still "pending"
+   - If status is "submitted", "approved", or "rejected" → return `used: true`
+   - Only "pending" tokens can accept form submissions
+4. **Update on submission:** When form is submitted successfully, update:
+   - `status`: "pending" → "submitted"
+   - `submitted_at`: Current timestamp
+   - All form data fields: Populate from submitted data

 ---